smatechnologies/opcon-cli-java/documentation/opcon-cli.md

 After download, extract the zip file to the location you'd like to install the command line utility.
 Once unzipped, everything needed should be located under the root folder of that directory.

 ### Linux Instructions
-[FILES WILL SOON BE AVAILABLE]

-Download OpConCLI_Linux.tar file from the desired [release available here](https://github.com/SMATechnologies/opcon-cli-java/releases).
+Download OpConCLI_Linux.tar.gz file from the desired [release available here](https://github.com/SMATechnologies/opcon-cli-java/releases).

-After download, extract the zip file to the location you'd like to install the command line utility.
-Once unzipped, everything needed should be located under the root folder of that directory.
+After download, extract the tar.gz file to the location you'd like to install the command line utility.
+Once extracted, everything needed should be located under the root folder of that directory.

 ## Configuration
 The OpConCLI utility uses a configuration file **Connector.config** that contains the OpCon System connection information.

 The header name of the OpCon System connection information is used by the **-o** command argument to retrieve the connection information for the required system.
 This allows the utility to submit requests to multiple OpCon systems from a single installation avoiding user to pass credentials every single time.

-The **USER** and **PASSWORD** information should be encrypted using the **EncryptValue.exe** program for Windows or **EncryptValue.sh** shell for Linux (included in the zip/tar file).
+The **USER** and **PASSWORD** information should be encrypted using the **EncryptValue.exe** program for Windows or **EncryptValue** shell script for Linux (included in the zip files).
 The encryption tool provides basic encryption capabilities to prevent clear text.

 **Connector.config** file example:
 ```